inko-lang/inko/docs/source/getting-started/memory-management.md

 (= the value itself).
 The best way to explain this is to use a cardboard box as a metaphor: a unique value is a box with items in it.
-Within that box these items are allowed to refer to each other using references, but none of the items are allowed to refer to values outside of the box and vice-versa.
+Within that box these items are allowed to refer to each other using references, but none of the items are allowed to refer to values outside of the box and vice versa.

 This restriction means that when we have a unique value we can move it around knowing no references (outside of the unique value) exist that point to the